Breaking the Trend: How to Avoid Cherry-Picked Signals: Empirical results

 {\clr One interesting theoretical justification for this introduced nonlinearity is to keep financial markets close to efficiency despite herding behavior.
-The classical and earlier approach was to complexify Eq. \eqref{eq:autoco} through introducing} mean-reverting behavior from fundamentalist traders and assuming an attraction toward a fair or efficient price though such a price is unobservable.
+The classical and earlier approach was to complexify Eq. \eqref{eq:autoco} through introducing} mean-reverting behavior from fundamentalist traders and assuming an attraction toward a fair or efficient price though such a price is unobservable ({\clrr \cite{Majewski} implement the two effects to evaluate their impact which generates non-monotonic relation between past trends and future returns}).
 It can be approximated by a moving average, which effectively induces negative autocorrelation, especially over longer time scales. \cite{Zakamuli} explored this idea, though obtaining statistically significant results remains difficult.
 By contrast, \cite{Schmidhuber}'s approach involves making autoregressive coefficients trend-dependent, enabling a dynamic transition between trend-following governed by trend-followers and mean-reversion regimes governed by fundamentalist traders.
 Another way to model the influence of fundamental investors could be simply to assume their impact manifests in changes to the trend, i.e., on the noise $\xi_{i,k}$ in Eq. \eqref{eq:autoco}.
 It could be enough to make sure that prices are not totally disconnected from fair and efficient ones which would differ in that case from moving average of prices.

 {The findings of \cite{Schmidhuber} should not be ignored.
 A deeper investigation is, however, warranted to better understand their implications for the construction of optimal trend-following portfolios, although this lies beyond the scope of the present simple work and should be the subject of a dedicated study.}